BioinformaticsFMRP/TCGAbiolinksGUI/README.md

 biocLite("TCGAbiolinksGUI")
 ```

-To install the package from a binary package, please, use the code below.
+To install the package development version from Github, please, use the code below.
 ```R
 # dependencies
 devtools::install_github("BioinformaticsFMRP/TCGAbiolinks")